<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3003101069777853&amp;ev=PageView&amp;noscript=1">

 Low financial well-being afflicts the poor.

-But it can also be felt by the wealthy, depending on their mindset towards money.
+But it can be felt by the wealthy, depending on their mindset towards money.

 2. Your ability to exercise self-control